Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The long walk into the monastery from the entrance, with gardens at each perimeter, was shady and very inviting.
 We stopped on a bench, had our picnic lunch here, took off our shoes and socks and propped our feet up.
 I was so grateful for this, as my feet were starting to burn on the hot pavement.

-The silence here was a perfectly refreshing place to take our second break at 18.9 kilometers into our day fourteen.
+The silence here was a perfectly refreshing place to take a break at 18.9 kilometers into our day fourteen.
 Almost 2/3rds of the way done.

 Mosteiro de São Salvador in Grijó on day fourteen of the Portuguese WayMosteiro de São Salvador in Grijó